schischa/marcs-custom-wp-functions/README.md

 Once the plugin is activated, it will automatically:

 - Remove the URL field from the comment form.
-- Disable emoji-related scripts, styles, and the TinyMCE emoji plugin.
+- Disable emojis and related scripts/styles.
 - Remove the WordPress logo and links from the admin bar.
 - Replace the "Howdy," greeting in the admin bar with "Hello."
-- Add a theme-color meta tag to the site's `<head>` for modern browser styling.
+- Add a theme-color meta tag for supported browsers.
+- Change the login page logo to your custom logo (if set), link the logo to your site's homepage, and update the title attribute to your site's name.

 ## Customization